kastle-lab/kastle-drawbridge/resources/personas.md

 ### Outcome

-This learning path qould provide Evan with the necessary insights that he can use to develop the ontology he would need for his research.
+This learning path would provide Evan with the necessary insights that he can use to develop the ontology he would need for his research.

 </td>
 </tr>